Mukaddam Shah of Perak

-Paduka Sri Sultan Mukaddam Shah (died 1619) was the sixth Sultan of Perak.
+Paduka Sri Sultan Mukaddam Shah (Jawi: ڤادوكا سري سلطان مقدم شاه; died 1619) was the sixth Sultan of Perak.
 He is the son of the sister of Sultan Ahmad Tajuddin and Sultan Tajul Ariffin Shah, and was the cousin of Raja Kecil Lasa Raja Inu.
 Before becoming Sultan, he was known as Raja Tua.

-Sultan Mukaddam Shah resided in an area known today as Bota Kanan.
+Mukaddam Shah resided in an area known today as Bota Kanan.

-According to the stories of the elders, one of the princesses of Sultan Mukaddam Shah, Putri Limau Purut was very beautiful in appearance.
-The princess was betrothed to her second cousin, Raja Mansur (younger brother of Sultan Alauddin Shah).
-Therefore, the proposal of Sultan Iskandar Muda of Aceh who came to propose to Putri Limau Purut was rejected by Sultan Mukaddam Shah.
-This made the Sultan angry and dissatisfied.
-Considering the rejection, the Sultan Iskandar Muda of Aceh ordered his army to fight with Perak.
-The Acehnese army defeated Perak and the Sultan and Queen of Perak were captured by the Acehnese army.
-Likewise, Putri Limau Purut was also captured along with her nanny Esah Gerbang and several of his entourage by the Acehnese army.
-All the captives were taken to Aceh and Sultan Mukaddam Shah later died while in Aceh and was given the title Marhum di Aceh.
-In that time, a bendahara from Perak named Megat Abdullah had conducted a prisoner rescue operation.
-Thanks to Megat Abdullah's efforts, Putri Limau Purut was brought back to Perak and married Raja Mansur.
+According to one legend, one of Mukaddam Shah's daughters, Putri Limau Purut, was comely in appearance.
+The princess was betrothed to her second cousin, Raja Mansur, younger brother of Alauddin Shah.
+Because of this, the proposal of Iskandar Muda of Aceh to marry Putri Limau Purut was rejected by Mukaddam Shah.
+Consequently, the Iskandar Muda ordered his army to invade Perak and when the Acehnese defeated Perak, Mukaddam Shah, his wife, Putri Limau Purut, and his entourage were captured.
+They were taken to Aceh, and Mukaddam Shah later died in Aceh and was given the posthumous title Marhum di Aceh.
+In that time, a Bendahara of Perak named Megat Abdullah had conducted a rescue operation.
+Thanks to him, Putri Limau Purut was brought back to Perak and married Raja Mansur.

-There is also a story that states that Raja Mansur was captured and taken to Aceh together with the relatives of Sultan Mukaddam Shah.
+There is also a story that states that Raja Mansur was captured and taken to Aceh together with the relatives of Mukaddam Shah.
 However, Raja Mansur was able to escape and fled to the Johor.
-In Johor, he married a Jambi princess, and in 1619 he returned to Perak to marry Putri Limau Purut and ascended the throne of Perak with the title of Sultan Mansur Shah II.
+In Johor, he married a Jambi princess, and in 1619 he returned to Perak to marry Putri Limau Purut and ascended the throne of Perak with the title Sultan Mansur Shah II.

-At the end of the reign of Sultan Mukaddam Shah in 1619, Sultan Iskandar Muda of Aceh sent his army to attack and re-conquer Perak and other states in the Malay Peninsula.
-It is still unknown where Sultan Mukaddam Shah's tomb is.
-What is certain is that it is located in Aceh, outside of Perak.
+At the end of the reign of Mukaddam Shah in 1619, Iskandar Muda sent his army to re-conquer Perak and other states in the Malay Peninsula.
+It is still unknown where Mukaddam Shah's tomb is, however, it is certain that it is located in Aceh.